satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. Chang et al., 2006).

-Through peer review and the scientific community's history of policing itself, scientists hope to achieve self-correcting process.
+Through this peer review and the scientific community's history of policing itself, scientists hope to achieve self-correcting process.

 There are no objective standards for the review process resulting in great variability among journals in the percentage and quality of